azwqxr/azwqxrbatchfiles/README.md

 -----------------------
 more files coming soon

-# All of my files are open source so anyone can get them, and anyone can check them for things that may do harm to their device.
+# All of my files are open source so anyone can get them, edit them, and check them for things that may do harm to their device.